Teignmouth: 1700 to present

 In the late 18th century, privateering was common in Teignmouth, as it was in other west country ports.
 In 1779 the French ship L'Emulation with a cargo of sugar, coffee and cotton was offered for sale at "Rendle's Great Sale Room" in the town.
 Teignmouth people fitted out two privateers: Dragon with 16 guns and 70 men; and Bellona, described as carrying "16 guns, 4 cohorns and 8 swivels".
-Bellona set sail on her first voyage in September 1779, and was "oversett in a violent Gust of Wind" off Dawlish with the loss of 25 crew members.
+Bellona set sail on her first voyage in September 1779 and was "oversett in a violent Gust of Wind" off Dawlish, with the loss of 25 crew members.

 The Newfoundland fisheries continued to provide the main employment into the early 19th century (e.g. Job Brothers & Co., Limited).
 With the men in Newfoundland for most of the year, the women did the local fishing and rowed the ferries across the estuary.
 Early tourists, such as Fanny Burney, referred to the women as the "Amazonians" of Shaldon and Teignmouth, and wrote of their strength, health and tendency to wear trousers or hitch their skirts up to their knees to fish.

-As the fisheries declined tourism increased.
+As the fisheries declined, tourism increased.
 A tea house was built on the Den in 1787 amongst the local fishermen's drying nets.
-By 1803 Teignmouth was called a "fashionable watering place", and the resort continued to develop during the 19th century.
-Its two churches were rebuilt soon after 1815 and in the 1820s the first bridge across the estuary to Shaldon was built; George Templer's New Quay opened at the port; and the esplanade, Den Crescent and the central Assembly Rooms (later the cinema) were laid out.
+By 1803, Teignmouth was called a "fashionable watering place" and the resort continued to develop during the 19th century.
+Its two churches were rebuilt soon after 1815 and the first bridge across the estuary to Shaldon was built in 1827; George Templer's New Quay opened at the port; and the esplanade, Den Crescent and the central Assembly Rooms (later the cinema) were laid out.
+The population in the 1841 census was 4,459 inhabitants.
 The railway arrived in 1846 and the pier was built 1865–7.